 Okay.

-Even listen to what she said today.
+Listen to what she said today.

-I couldn't today convict beyond a reasonable doubt.
+I couldn't today convict beyond a reasonable doubt, Cohn is such a problematic figure.

 Wow.

-Now, I had a couple of people that I talked to in the courtroom today during the break, and and I spoke to them uh before we came on the air today, and they were all unanimous.
+Now, I had a couple of people that I talked to in the courtroom today during the break, and I spoke to them before we came on the air today, and they were all unanimous.

-This was like a oh wow, I can't believe it moment.
+This was like a oh, wow, I can't believe it moment.

 This was the checkmate moment.